academie-de-espee/academie-de-espee.github.io/oaths/index.md

 title: Sacred Oaths of the Academie
 ---

-In the spring of 2009, a growing discussion came to a head and newer, less wordy versions of the various Academie oaths were created.
-The first time one of the new oaths was heard was at the Academie of the Rapier event held on 9 May, 2009.
-Custom may change over time but for now, either version of the oath can be used as desired.
+There are two oaths for the first three ranks within the Academie: one ancient and venerable, the other modern and streamlined.
+Either version can be used as desired.

+Printable business card sized versions of the modern oaths are available [here](https://github.com/demoray/academie-de-espee/raw/master/oaths.pdf).

+* Master's Oath (TBD)
 * [Provost's Oath](provost)
 * [Free Scholar's Oath](free-scholar)
 * [Scholar's Oath](scholar)

+## Related Texts
 * [Oath of Fealty](fealty)
 * [Scroll Text for a Provost](scroll-text)
 * [Relevant Atlantian Treaties](treaties)